bigfix/developer.bigfix.com/site/pages/relevance/guide/client/system-information.md

 A: True
 {% endqna %}

-Under Windows we can also query the service pack version:
+On Windows systems you can also query the service pack version:

 {% qna %}
 Q: service pack major version of operating system
 A: 1
 {% endqna %}

-Finally we can query uptime
+Finally you can query uptime

 {% qna %}
 Q: uptime of operating system